 Day 1: Arrive in Leh

-The first task of the day would be to find a hotel first and check in which is not really a big deal.
+The first task of the day would be to find a hotel first and check-in which is not really a big deal.
 No matter what your budget is, you will easily find a hotel in Leh.
 Read Good Budget Hotels in Leh for a list of some recommended places you can stay at.

-Second task would be to arrange for Inner Line Permits.
-It can either be applied for online or obtained in person from DM office Leh.
-Please note that the permit is absolutely mandatory and without it; you will not be allowed to travel towards places like Nubra Valley or Pangong Tso.
-Please read How to Obtain Inner Line Permit for Ladakh for more details on how to get the permit and what the related charges are.
+The second task would be to arrange for Inner Line Permits.
+It can either be applied online or obtained in person from DM office Leh.
+Please note that the permit is absolutely mandatory.
+Without it, you will not be allowed to travel to places like Nubra Valley or Pangong Tso.
+Please read How to Obtain Inner Line Permit for Ladakh for more details.

 Day 2: Leh to Lamayuru to Leh

-The plan for today is to take a drive on Srinagar Leh highway and return to Leh by evening.
+The plan for today is to take a drive on the Srinagar Leh highway and return to Leh by evening.
 Do not plan Nubra Valley or Pangong Tso for this day as it is just your second day in Ladakh.
 AMS can still hurt so it is best to not go towards a high altitude pass; which you will have to cross in order to reach Nubra and Pangong both.

 If you have time, you can also include a tour of Sham valley.
 Hemis Shukpachan village in Sham Valley is definitely worth a visit.
 Read How to Plan a Trip to Sham Valley for details on how you can visit there for your second day.

 Day 3 – Leh to Diskit to Leh

 Reach as far as Hunder and Diskit.
 It is easily a 5-6 hours’ drive depending on your speed and the breaks you take.
 You do not have much time for local sightseeing so keep your breaks limited and short.

 Start your return journey by 1 PM at most so that you have sufficient time to reach Leh before dark.
 Take the same road back to Leh across Khardung La that you took to reach Nubra valley.

 Also read: 10 Reasons why you should NEVER visit Ladakh